adon90/ip2hosts/README.md

 # ip2hosts

-It gets hosts from Robtex, Virustotal, dig -x, Shodan, Nmap SSL cert and the first 10 Bing pages.
+It gets hosts from Robtex, Virustotal, dig -x, Shodan, nmap ssl-cert script, the first 10 Bing pages and http://domains.yougetsignal.com/.

 in order to use Shodan, enter: